gorlok/java-recaptcha/README.md

 Change data-sitekey on login.html using your generated "site key".
 Change secret string on VerifyRecaptcha.java using your generated "secret key".

-*NOTE*: secure your keys in real world for Turing's sake!
+*NOTE*: secure your keys in real world, for Turing's sake!

 ### Compile and run